 Our monitoring programme

-From November to March we monitor for bacteria, enterococci at coastal sites and E. coli at freshwater (lakes and rivers) sites.
-We also check for cyanobacteria (toxic algae) at lakes and rivers.
+From November to March we monitor for faecal contamination at marine and freshwater (lakes and rivers) sites.
+We also check for toxic algae (cyanobacteria) at lakes and rivers.

 Water quality and health information is a joint effort between: